AEO – what is it and could your business benefit?

 Within the Single Market and the Customs Union as we are at present, companies holding Authorised Economic Operator (AEO) certification have already had a clear advantage when exporting, especially to the United States and the world's largest economies, through Mutual Recognition Agreements.

-Post-Brexit, AEO certification will become even more desirable as an internationally recognised tool to keep cargo moving.
+Post-Transition Period, AEO certification will become even more desirable as an internationally recognised tool to keep cargo moving.
 The EU and UK are expected to recognise each other's AEO schemes in a Post-Brexit environment.

 What is AEO

 Internationally recognised as a mark of quality, an AEO status effectively demonstrates that your role within the international supply chain is secure, and that your customs controls and procedures are efficient and compliant.

 Whilst not mandatory, the EU is none the less actively encouraging the majority of organisations who export outside of the EU to sign up to this worldwide initiative, which has been designed to ensure that international supply chains are secure and controlled from the point of origin through to the final delivery destination.

 Registration is open to all businesses in the EU that are involved in the international trade of goods with non-EU countries, including logistics operators, carriers, freight forwarders, customs agents, importers, exporters and manufacturers.